|Me and Joe LaRoy in Bangkok|

 As a result, I am studying love, again.
 The greatest words ever written on love are found in 1 Corinthians 13.
 There may be no better book to read on 1 Corinthians 13:4-7 than Lewis Smedes' Love Within Limits: A Realist's View of 1 Corinthians 13.

 Chapter 2 is "Love is Kind."
 A wave of increasing kindness is enveloping my church family.
+This is good for me, since in our age of outrage I need to grow the fruit of kindness.

 "Kindness," writes Smedes, "is the will to save; it is God's awesome power channeled into gentle healing.
 Kindness is love acting on persons."
 (11)